IanTBlack/ooim2mr/README.md

 devtools::install_github("oceanobservatories/ooim2mr")
 ```

-This package was built and testing in RStudio.
-It is recommended that
+This package was built and tested in RStudio.
+It is recommended that you
-you utilize this package through the [RStudio integrated development
+utilize this package through the [RStudio integrated development
 environment](https://rstudio.com/products/rstudio/download/).

 ## Bugs, Issues, and Functionality Requests